webxdc/webxdc-dev/README.md

 # webxdc-dev

 webxdc-dev is a development server for [webxdc apps](https://webxdc.org).
-It allows you to open multiple independent instances of a webxdc application in different browser tabs or windows.
-It simulates how your app will run when "shared in a chat" and allows you to test and debug webxdc with very fast turn-around times.
-Each webxdc browser app instance is connected to a different port number of the webxdc-dev server so that it gets its own isolated state (for example localstorage).
+Easily test your app's behavior as if it was shared in a real chat with multiple people.

 ![localhost:8000 open in the browser, showing two embedded pages with chess open and a message exchange log aside](./screenshot.png)

-Messages sent using the [Webxdc API](https://docs.webxdc.org/spec.html#webxdc-api) `sendUpdate` function are automatically received via the `setUpdateListener` callback of other instances.
-This allows you to simulate multiple users using the same application.
+In contrast to [hello](https://github.com/webxdc/hello), each "user"'s app instance gets its own isolated state (e.g. `localStorage`), since each is served from a separate port (therefore a separate origin).

 ## Installation